github/training-kit/paths/electron/starting-with-electron/01-getting-started.md

   **_What if I'm still learning?_**

   Don't worry.
-We'll walk you through what you need to get today's app running, even if you don't have ample experience in these technologies.
+We'll walk you through what you need to get today's app running, even if you don't have much experience in these technologies.

   **_What counts as familiar enough?_**